GAME DESIGN • EDUCATION • EMBODIED LEARNING

 20250624_102651

-First Puzzle Box
+Large Puzzle Box

 This is the first puzzle box which contains the smaller second box and keychain inside.
 A combination of different shapes (star, square, circle, triangle, and diamond) are used as the code which can be deciphered by the previous activity with the rearranging the coloured vials in alphabetical order.
-To unlock the box, players can use the code sequence from the vials of the clueboard either top-down or reversed.
+To unlock the box, players can use the code sequence from the vials of the clue board either top-down or reversed.

 20250623_192627